Pigs in culture: Art

 Pigs have appeared in art in media including pottery, sculpture, metalwork, engravings, oil paintings, watercolour, and stained glass, from neolithic times onwards.
 Some have functioned as amulets.

 Religion

-Pig meat has come to be seen as unacceptable to some world religions.
+Pig meat is unacceptable to some world religions.
 In Islam and Judaism the consumption of pork is forbidden.
 Many Hindus are lacto-vegetarian, avoiding all kinds of meat.
 In Buddhism, the pig symbolises delusion (Sanskrit: moha), one of the three poisons (Sanskrit: triviṣa).
 As with Hindus, many Buddhists are vegetarian, and some sutras of the Buddha state that meat should not be eaten; monks in the Mahayana traditions are forbidden to eat meat of any kind.

-Pigs have in contrast been sacred in several religions, including the Druids of Ireland, whose priests were called "swine".
+In contrast, in some religions pigs are sacred.
+The Druids of Ireland, for instance, call their priests "swine".
 One of the animals sacred to the Roman goddess Diana was the boar; she sent the Calydonian boar to destroy the land.
 In Hinduism, the boar-headed Varaha is venerated as an avatar of the god Vishnu.
 The sow was sacred to the Egyptian goddess Isis and used in sacrifice to Osiris.